JeffCohen/workbook/books/kiei925/3-ruby/1-introduction/2-expressions.md

 irb(main)> _
 ```

-It looks similar to your command prompt, but this is the Ruby prompt.
+This looks similar to your command prompt, but this is the Ruby prompt.
 Whenever you see `irb`, you know that the computer is now
 expecting Ruby instructions, not command line instructions.

-To exit `irb` and go back to your command line simply type `exit`:
+To exit `irb` and get back to the command line simply type `exit`:

 ``` shell
 irb(main)> exit